CofluxLabs/coflux/docs/docs/concepts.md

 A _workflow_ is defined in a repository, in code.
 Additionally, _tasks_ can be defined, and called from workflows (or other tasks).

-Workflows and tasks are collectively referred to as _targets_, although workflows are really just specical forms of tasks, from which runs can be started.
+Workflows and tasks are collectively referred to as _targets_, although workflows are really just special forms of tasks, from which runs can be started.
 You can think of the distinction between workflows and tasks a bit like the distinction between public and private functions in a module.

 Workflows need to be registered with a project and environment so that they appear in the UI.
 This can be done explicitly (e.g., for a production environment as part of a build process), or automatically by an agent when it starts/restarts (using the `--register` or `--dev` flag).